Important Candlestick Patterns to Know

 A bullish candlestick pattern can either be an indication of a continued bullish trend, or it could be a reversal from a bearish trend.
 There are a number of popular bullish candlestick patterns, each of which can tell a trader something different.

-Morning Star: The Morning Star is a three-candlestick pattern indicating a reversal towards a bullish trend, so named because it gives traders hope of a reversal during a bearish trend.
+Morning Star: The Morning Star is a three-candlestick pattern that may indicate a reversal from a bearish trend towards a bullish trend.
 The first candle is long-bodied and red.
-The second candle opens lower and has a short body, it can be either red or green but its body doesn’t overlap with the body of the first candle.
+The second candle opens lower and has a short body, often with a gap and a small body.
+Its color may vary.
 The third candle is green and closes at or above the center of the first candle body.

 Bearish Candlestick Patterns